CodeXCourses/level-1-course-content/week-1-Dev-Tools-VSCode/day-1/day-1-assighment.md

 ## Rubric:

 - **Fully Achieved - 20 pts**
-  - Screenshot shows changes in the headline
+  - Screenshot shows changes in the headline.
 - **Partially Achieved - 3 pts**
-  - Screenshot shows at least one change in the headline
+  - Screenshot shows at least one change in the headline.
 - **Not Achieved - 0 pts**
-  - Screenshot does not show at least one change in the headline
+  - Screenshot does not show at least one change in the headline.